CBD vs CBN: The Cannabinoids Showdown

 Although researchers have been aware of CBN for some time, there is still much to be discovered about this molecule.
 However, what we do know is certainly positive and inspiring!
 Scientists are making headway in uncovering the details behind CBN's effects that rival those already established for CBD and THC.

 CBN offers numerous advantages, but none more remarkable than its sedative properties.
-This makes it an optimal sleep aid and anti-anxiety medication, with evidence even suggesting that its relaxant effects are similar to those of diazepam!
+This makes it an optimal sleep aid and anti-stress medication, with evidence even suggesting that its relaxant effects are similar to those of diazepam!
 A 1995 study on mice further ascertained that the consumption of CBN may significantly prolong sleeping time too.

 What's more, the advantages of CBN for sleep are significantly enhanced when taken in combination with CBD.
 Praised for its capability to boost REM sleep, minimize nightmares and treat sleeping disorders including insomnia or sleep apnea – leveraging these two cannabinoids can improve your quality of rest exponentially.